Lightwell-bg/RGB-P4-Led-Matrix-Clock-based-on-ESP32/README.md

 - Always precise time because of synchronization with NTP time server
 - High display brightness
 - Getting a weather information and forecast for your city (temperature, barometric pressure, humidity, cloud and wind structure)
-- Output of any predetermined information in the form of a creeping line
+- Output of any predetermined information in the form of text, creeping line, graphic icons
 - No buttons – control the clock via WEB-interface from PC, tablet or smartphone
 - Brightness and output speed adjustment
 - Firmware update via Wi-Fi